pitsianis/AdaptiveHierarchicalRegularBinning.jl/README.md

 # relationship of quantized and actual box centers and sides
 @assert all(qbox(node) ≈ tree.info.scale * box(node) for node in PreOrderDFS(tree))

-# each node represents a contiquous group of points, groups are ordered in preorder DFS
+# each node represents a contiguous group of points, groups are ordered in preorder DFS
 @assert all(minimum(low.(children(node))) == low(node) &&
           maximum(high.(children(node))) == high(node)
           for node in PreOrderDFS(tree) if !isleaf(node))